-Radiation Therapy

-Not all patients will receive radiation therapy.
+Radiation Therapy Not all patients will receive radiation therapy.
+Dates Received or Duration of Treatment

-Stem Cell Transplantation

-Not all patients will receive a stem cell transplantation.
+Stem Cell Transplantation Not all patients will receive a stem cell transplantation.
+Date of Transplantation Type of Transplantation Preparative Regimen

 Visit www.LLS.org/booklets to view Blood and Marrow Stem Cell Transplantation Guide.